Outlast: Gameplay

 The player can see their surroundings and other enemies in the dark, using the night vision mode on their camcorder.

-In Outlast, the player assumes the role of freelance investigative journalist Miles Upshur, as he navigates in Mount Massive Asylum, a dilapidated psychiatric hospital in the mountains of Lake County, Colorado, that is overrun by homicidal patients.
-The game is played from a first-person perspective and features some stealth gameplay mechanics.
+In Outlast, the player assumes the role of a freelance investigative journalist named Miles Upshur as he navigates in Mount Massive Asylum, a dilapidated psychiatric hospital in the mountains of Lake County, Colorado, United States, that is overrun by homicidal patients.
+It is played from a first-person perspective and features some stealth gameplay mechanics.
 The player can walk, run, crouch, jump, climb ladders and vault over objects.
-Unlike most games, however, the player does not have a visible health bar on the screen and is unable to attack enemies.
-The player must instead rely on stealth tactics such as hiding in lockers, sneaking past enemies, staying in the shadows, and hiding behind or under things to survive.
+Unlike in many video games, the player does not have a visible health bar and is unable to attack enemies; they must instead rely on stealth tactics such as hiding in lockers, sneaking past enemies, staying in the shadows, and hiding behind or under things to survive.
 Alternatively, the player can attempt to outrun their pursuer.
 If the player dies, the game will reset to the most recent checkpoint.

 Most of the hospital is unlit, and the only way for the player to see while in the dark is through the lens of a camcorder equipped with night vision.
 Using the night vision mode will slowly consume batteries, of which there are not many, forcing the player to scavenge for additional batteries found throughout the hospital.
 Outlast makes heavy use of traditional jump scares and audio cues, which alert the player if an enemy has seen them.
 If the player records specific events with their camcorder, Miles will write a note about it, providing further insight into his thoughts.
 Documents can be collected, which offer backstory and other expository information about the facility, including pages taken from patients' diaries and reports from the hospital's staff.

-Developer Red Barrels have pointed to the survival-focused gameplay in Amnesia: The Dark Descent (2010) as a primary influence on the combat-free narrative style of Outlast.
+Its developer, Red Barrels, have pointed to the survival-focused gameplay in Amnesia: The Dark Descent (2010) as a primary influence on the combat-free narrative style of Outlast.
 Found footage horror films like Quarantine (2008) and Rec (2007) also served as influences.